Kids Are Not What Define a Homemaker

 And to those that say a childless homemaker does not contribute to society.
 I would say she contributes just as much as anyone else.
 If she is living a biblical marriage, she lives by example.
 She cares for her husband and sends a happier spouse out into the world every day.
 She provides a place of hospitality to their friends and family.
 And isn’t that something the world needs more of?
 People thriving in their marriage, growing in their faith, and putting more positivity in the world?

 Need Simple Tips on Homemaking?
-Get our free printable Traditional Homemaking 101 when you sign up to get our bi-monthly newsletter (which has great stuff on its own)!
+Get our free printable Traditional Homemaking 101 when you sign up to get our weekly newsletter (which has great stuff on its own)!
 This is a great printable for tips on setting up your home.
 Know a homemaker just starting out or even someone who could get some tips share this page today!
-Click below to get your instant download!
+Fill out the form below to get your instant download!